Dosage Form: injection, solution

-Usage In pregnancy
+Usage In Pregnancy

-An increase in seizure frequency may occur during pregnancy because of altered phenytoin pharmacokinetics.
-Periodic measurement of plasma phenytoin concentrations may be valuable in the management of pregnant women as a guide to appropriate adjustment of dosage (see PRECAUTIONS, Laboratory Tests).
+An increase in seizure frequency during pregnancy occurs in a high proportion of patients, because of altered phenytoin absorption or metabolism.
+Periodic measurement of serum phenytoin levels is particularly valuable in the management of a pregnant epileptic patient as a guide to an appropriate adjustment of dosage.
 However, postpartum restoration of the original dosage will probably be indicated.

 The liver is the site of biotransformation.
 Patients with impaired liver function, elderly patients, or those who are gravely ill may show early toxicity.

 A small percentage of individuals who have been treated with phenytoin have been shown to metabolize the drug slowly.

 Phenytoin is not indicated for seizures due to hypoglycemic or other metabolic causes.
 Appropriate diagnostic procedures should be performed as indicated.

-Serum levels of phenytoin sustained above the optimal range may produce confusional states referred to as "delirium", "psychosis", or "encephalopathy", or rarely irreversible cerebellar dysfunction.
+Serum levels of phenytoin sustained above the optimal range may produce confusional states referred to as "delirium," "psychosis," or "encephalopathy," or rarely irreversible cerebellar dysfunction.
 Accordingly, at the first sign of acute toxicity, plasma levels are recommended.
 Dose reduction of phenytoin therapy is indicated if plasma levels are excessive; if symptoms persist, termination is recommended.
-(See Warnings)
+(See WARNINGS.)

 Drug/Laboratory Test Interactions

-Infant breast feeding is not recommended for women taking this drug because phenytoin appears to be secreted in low concentrations in human milk.
+Nursing Mothers: Infant breast feeding is not recommended for women taking this drug because phenytoin appears to be secreted in low concentrations in human milk.

 The most notable signs of toxicity associated with the intravenous use of this drug are cardiovascular collapse and/or central nervous system depression.
 Hypotension does occur when the drug is administered rapidly by the intravenous route.

 A predominantly sensory peripheral polyneuropathy has been observed in patients receiving long-term phenytoin therapy.

 Dermatological manifestations sometimes accompanied by fever have included scarlatiniform or morbilliform rashes.
 A morbilliform rash (measles-like) is the most common; other types of dermatitis are seen more rarely.
-Other more serious forms which may be fatal have included bullous, exfoliative or purpuric dermatitis, Stevens-Johnson syndrome, and toxic epidermal necrolysis (see WARNINGS).
+Other more serious forms which may be fatal have included bullous, exfoliative or purpuric dermatitis, lupus erythematosus, Stevens-Johnson syndrome, and toxic epidermal necrolysis (see PRECAUTIONS).